OSHA 30

 There are two flavors: Construction (29 CFR 1926) and General Industry (29 CFR 1910).
 They share DNA but cover different standards.
 Pick the one that matches your work.

 The training must be delivered by an OSHA-authorized trainer.
-Day to day, that's non-negotiable.
-Now, you can't just watch YouTube videos and print your own card.
+Also, that's non-negotiable.
+You can't just watch YouTube videos and print your own card.
 The trainer submits your info to OSHA, and you get an official Department of Labor card — plastic, wallet-sized, with a unique number.

 Online vs. In-Person

 Both count.
-Now, oSHA allows authorized providers to deliver the 30-hour online.
+On top of that, oSHA allows authorized providers to deliver the 30-hour online.
 You still get the same DOL card.
-In real terms, the difference?
+The difference?
 Online lets you pace yourself.
 In-person forces engagement.
 Some employers prefer one over the other.
 Some states (looking at you, New York) have specific rules about format.

 Why It Matters / Why People Care

 Employers care because it reduces their liability.
-Think about it: insurance carriers care because trained supervisors mean fewer claims.
+Insurance carriers care because trained supervisors mean fewer claims.
 And in states with their own OSHA plans — California, Washington, Michigan, and others — the training might be legally mandated for certain roles.

 How Long Does OSHA 30 Last